digitaldias/techcasestudies/_posts/2016-10-27-FishAngler.md

 Because FishAngler was already powered by Microsoft Azure, they came to us with two very specific requests.

-*Note: The term "**Catch**" used from here forward refers to the user posting a fish that they caught using the app.
-The post contains pictures and metadata including location, fish type, media, and more.*
+**Note:** The term *catch* used from here forward refers to the user posting a fish that they caught using the app.
+The post contains pictures and metadata including location, fish type, media, and more.

 **Item 1: Replace existing worker roles with Azure Functions**